Sex-Based Misconduct

 Supportive and protective measures and sanctions

-Examples of supportive and protective measures include, but are not limited to: a university order of no contact, an order of no trespass, counseling and/or medical services, residence hall relocation, temporary housing, or changes to dining situations, adjustment of course schedules or other academic adjustments, a leave of absence, assistance with transportation situations, or changes to work situations, such as reassignment to a different supervisor or position or adjusting reporting lines.
+Examples of supportive measures include, but are not limited to: a university order of no contact, an order of no trespass, counseling and/or medical services, residence hall relocation, temporary housing, or changes to dining situations, adjustment of course schedules or other academic adjustments, a leave of absence, assistance with transportation situations, or changes to work situations, such as reassignment to a different supervisor or position or adjusting reporting lines.
 These measures may be applied to one, both, or multiple parties involved.
 Violations of university orders of no contact, no trespass and/or protective measures will constitute related violations that may lead to additional disciplinary action.
-Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the university.
+Supportive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the university.

 Sanctions for student disciplinary violations are noted in the previous section on the student disciplinary process.

 For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Code.
-Employees who violate the Sexual Misconduct Policy will be subject to discipline, up to and including termination of employment.
+Employees who violate the Sex-Based Misconduct Policy will be subject to discipline, up to and including termination of employment.

 Sexual assault, domestic violence, dating violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state law.